 - Developing practices across agencies to determine when and how to efficiently, effectively, and respectfully acquire disaggregated data—including race, ethnicity, gender, identity, sexual orientation, and disability data

 Delivering equity in the Biden-Harris Administration

-The Biden-Harris Administration’s commitment to equity has delivered concrete results for communities that have often been underserved by the federal government:
+The Biden-Harris Administration’s commitment to equity has delivered concrete results for communities that have often been underserved by the Federal Government:

 Ensured an inclusive economic recovery from the COVID-19 pandemic

 - Released $260 million to eliminate administrative barriers that disproportionately prevent workers of color from completing benefit applications, like accessing unemployment insurance.